Okanim/angular_bicloo/README.md

 ## After the hackaton

-We add some design to the website, and change the structure of the project in a component way (We used (Todd Motto styleguide)[https://github.com/toddmotto/angular-styleguide]).
+We add some design to the website, and change the structure of the project in a component way (We used [Todd Motto styleguide](https://github.com/toddmotto/angular-styleguide)).

 ## Roadmap